Satharus/Disass/README.md

 ## About
-Disass (Short for disassemble) is a front-end for the GNU Debugger (GDB).
+Disass (Short for disassemble) is an interface for the GNU Debugger (GDB).

 It's mainly made for disassembly in mind, but if you found it comfortable to use for normal debugging purposes then go ahead!